rust-lang/rfcs/text/3245-refined-impls.md

 It is possible for a user to form an impression of a trait API by seeing its use in one type, then be surprised to find that that usage does not generalize to all implementations of the trait.

 It's rarely obvious, however, that a *trait* API is being used at a call site as opposed to an inherent API (which can be completely different from one type to the next).
 The one place it is obvious is in generic functions, which will typically only have access to the original trait API.

+## Refactoring
+[Refactoring]: #refactoring

+When a trait API is refined by a type, users of that type may rely on refined details of that API without realizing it.
+This could come as a surprise when they then try to refactor their code to be generic over that type.

+The general form of this problem isn't specific to refined impls.
+Making code generic always loses type information (which is the point) and often requires you to tweak some details about your implementation to compensate.
+This feature would add another place where that can happen.
+Using a const or method that was defined in a trait, even when that trait is in your generic bounds, may not be enough – your non-generic code may have relied on a refined aspect of that item.

+In some situations the user may realize they are relying on too many details of the concrete type and either don't want to make their code generic, or need to refactor it to be more general.
+In other situations, however, they may want to add extra bounds so their code can be generic without significant modifications.

+This problem can be solved or mitigated with new ways of adding bounds to the refined items, but those are out of scope for this RFC and not fully designed.
+They are described below in [Bounding refined items].

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives